 In the case of oil & gas, there will be a specific modeling test that can often be as long as 6 hours.
 This is a similar format in most equity research interviews.
 DCF and other Excel skills will help push you to the top of the pile when it comes to landing a position.
 The best way to build up your skill set is to sign up for courses on reputed websites such as Mergers & Inquisitions, etc. Keep in mind, that they give away a ton of free material.
 But from experience, I can easily say that it would be better to sign up for a few courses.
 Even if you spend a $1000, it is well worth it when taking into consideration that equity research salaries routinely run into the high $70Ks even at the entry level.
 Furthermore, it will play a big role in landing a higher salary and that $10K raise!

-To advance in equity research, it is essential to build a good track record of being right with your stock picks.
-Mad Money's Jim Cramer was able to break into Wall Street through his success trading stocks in his personal account.
-It really does help to be active in the markets and use your own funds to show your passion for investing.
-Reading content on website such as Seeking Alpha and even up and coming ones like Market Consensus will develop some of the technical skills and keep you on the know.
+To advance in equity research, it is essential to building a good track record of being right with your stock picks.
+Mad Money's Jim Cramer was able to break into Wall Street through his success trading stocks in his account.
+It does help to be active in the markets and use your funds to show your passion for investing.
+Reading content on the website such as Seeking Alpha and even up and coming ones like Market Consensus will develop some of the technical skills and keep you in the know.
 There are also several of the big names such as Bloomberg/Reuters and CNBC to turn to.